|Page tools: Print Page Print All RSS Search this Product|

 Index numbers are released as final figures at the time they are first published.
 Revisions will only occur in exceptional circumstances.

 Movements in indexes from one period to another can be expressed either as changes in index points or as percentage changes.
 Percentage changes are calculated to illustrate three different kinds of movements in index numbers:

 Care should be exercised when interpreting quarter–to–quarter movements in the indexes as short–term movements do not necessarily indicate changes in trends.

 Detailed information, including a range of time series spreadsheets, can be found in the "Downloads" tab of this webpage.
-For links to data and publications relating to the producer price indexes and other price indexes, please see the Prices Topics @ a Glance.
+For links to data and publications relating to the producer price indexes and other price indexes, please see Price Indexes and Inflation.